 SSH Key - The Forgotten Access Credential

 SSH keys play a central role in securing and enabling modern information systems.
-They offer convenience and improved security for system administrators and sophisticated users.
-Even more importantly, they enable the automation that makes modern cloud services and other computer-dependent services possible.
+They offer convenience and improved security.
+Even more importantly, they enable the automation that makes modern cloud services and other computer-dependent services possible and cost-effective.

 SSH keys have some unique properties as access credentials.

 - They can be self-provisioned by users.
 Users can issue new credentials to themselves or to anyone else for access to the account they are logged into.
 It is possible to configure SSH so that users cannot self-provision, and this is usually done as part of SSH key management.
 In the default configuration, however, the widely used free OpenSSH allows all users to provision new credentials.

 - They never expire.
 They have no timestamp and no validity period.
 They remain valid until removed from the system.
 This is a big difference between SSH keys and PKI certificates - certificates typically have an expiration date.

 User names and passwords have been part of identity and access management (IAM) programs in enterprises for decades.
 SSH keys, on the other hand, were a highly technical concept hidden in the system administrator domain until recently.
 As a result, most identity and access management professionals have not even been aware that such credentials exist and they have not been part of IAM or CISSP training.